Community Correction Order

-In the higher courts, the maximum length of a CCO is the maximum term of imprisonment for the offence, or two years (whichever is greater).
+For offences committed prior to 20 March 2017, the maximum length of a CCO imposed in the higher courts is the maximum term of imprisonment for the offence, or two years (whichever is greater).
 For example, for the offence of theft, a CCO could be up to 10 years – the same as the maximum term of imprisonment for that offence.

 In the Magistrates’ Court, a single CCO can be imposed for a maximum of two years (in relation to one offence), four years (in relation to two offences), and five years (in relation to three or more offences).
 A single CCO may be imposed in relation to multiple offences if these offences are founded on the same facts, or if they form, or are part of, a series of offences of the same or a similar character.

 If a person is sentenced to more than one CCO in the Magistrates’ Court, the court may order the CCOs to be served cumulatively (one after the other) or concurrently (at the same time).

 Where multiple CCOs are imposed for offences committed at the same time, the maximum period of the cumulative CCOs must not exceed five years.